Achierius/aolc/README.md

 into code which does not follow style guidelines; we're working on fixing this.
 #### C
 With regards to C code, this project uses the Linux Kernel style guide, following in the style of musl.
-There should be relatively little of this code -
+There should, of course, be relatively little of this code, _if any_ beyond the core header files - most all of the implementation should be written in assembly.
 #### ASM
 Determining an appropriate style guide for the underlying assembly is a work- in-progress; broadly, make sure to thoroughly (albeit not excessively)